OxalisCommunity/oxalis/README.md

 The contents of this repository is currently in the process of switching ownership to [NorStella Oxalis Community](https://www.oxalis.network/).
 You as a user of Oxalis may find it interesting to [join the community](https://www.oxalis.network/join) for access to support, roadmap, early access and more.
-The founding meeting is held online, Thursday November 19, 2020, at 08:30–10:30 CET.
-Deadline for registration of participation is Thursday November 13, 2020.
+The founding meeting held online, Thursday November 19, 2020, at 08:30–10:30 CET.

+The Oxalis Community annual meeting scheduled to be held on 25th of March 2021.
+Should you wish to sign up as a member of the Oxalis Community, please use the registration form available from this site: [link](https://www.oxalis.network/join)

 ---
 # Important Information about U-NAPTR regular expression change